DamianMcNulty/project2interactive/README.md

 [(Back to top)](#table-of-contents)

 1. This project visualises an expense dataset for the year 2019.
-The data was generated using the website Mockaroo.com.
-There are **265** transactions with each having a date, id, account name and amount.
+2. The data was generated using the website Mockaroo.com.
+3. There are **265** transactions with each having a date, account name and amount.
-2. Daily, weekly, monthly, quarterly pie charts have been prepared using D3, DC and Crossfilter.
-Total amount by account and amount by day are also presented visually.
+4. Graphs have been prepared using D3, DC and Crossfilter.

 ## UX